dongtingli-hit/123/index.md

 ## Biography
-Dongting Li received the M.Eng. degree of Control Engineering from Harbin Institute of Technology (Shenzhen) in Jan.
+**Dongting Li received the M.Eng. degree of Control Engineering from Harbin Institute of Technology (Shenzhen) in Jan.
 2021.
 From Mar.
-2021, he started pursuing his Ph.D. degree in Control Science and Engineering, Harbin Institute of Technology, working in the [spacecraft control research group](http://homepage.hit.edu.cn/maguangfu).
+2021, he started pursuing his Ph.D. degree in Control Science and Engineering, Harbin Institute of Technology, working in the [spacecraft control research group](http://homepage.hit.edu.cn/maguangfu).**

-Dongting Li's current research interests include multi-agent game theory and control, model predictive control, learning-based control and their applications in aerospace engineering.
+**Dongting Li's current research interests include multi-agent game theory and control, model predictive control, learning-based control and their applications in aerospace engineering.**

 ## News
-### Our paper has been accepted to ISA Transactions(Q1, IF:5.911)
+- [Aug.2022] Our paper has been accepted to ISA Transactions(Q1, IF:5.911).

-## Jekyll Themes
+## Publications

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/dongtingli-hit/dongtingli-hit.github.io/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.